crossplane/crossplane/docs/faqs/related_projects.md

 The [AWS Controllers for Kubernetes] is a recent project that implements a set of Kubernetes controllers that are able to provision managed services in AWS.
-It defines a set of CRDs for managed services like DynamoDB, and controllers that can provision them via AWS CloudFormation.
+It defines a set of CRDs for managed services like DynamoDB, and controllers that can provision them.
 It is similar to Crossplane in that it can provision managed services in AWS.
 Crossplane goes further by enabling you to provision managed services from any cloud provider and the ability to define, compose, and publish your own infrastructure API types in